 How To Donate

-Donate to the NCO Fire Relief Fund and help those in need.
-100% of the funds collected will be used for fire relief efforts.
+Click the "Donate" button on the upper right hand side to donate to the Disaster Relief Fund.
+100% of the funds collected will be used for disaster relief efforts.
 The amount of support we can give to the community is directly determined by the amount of funds that are donated.

-Click the Paypal button below to donate to the 2018 Wildfire Relief Fund.
 You may also mail or drop-off a donation at 413 N. State Street, Ukiah CA 95482.
-Please include 'Wildfire Relief Fund' with your check or money order.
+Please include 'NCO Disaster Relief Fund' with your check or money order.